What are the latest coronavirus restrictions around the UK?

 The majority of England will be in Tier 2 – including London and Liverpool – where the restrictions mean a ban on households mixing indoors, and pubs and restaurants only able to sell alcohol with a “substantial meal”.

-Only the Isle of Wight, Cornwall and the Isles of Scilly have been placed in the lowest Tier 1 set of restrictions.
+Only the Isle of Wight, Cornwall and the Isles of Scilly will be placed in the lowest Tier 1 set of restrictions.

+A vote on the new tier system is due to take place in Parliament on Tuesday.

 – Northern Ireland

-Many businesses across Northern Ireland were allowed to open for one week only following a circuit-breaker lockdown.

-But from Friday, pubs, restaurants, non-essential retail and close contact services will close for two weeks to help curb the spread of the virus.
+From November 27, pubs, restaurants, non-essential retail and close contact services had to shut for two weeks to help curb the spread of the virus.

+Many businesses across Northern Ireland had only just opened up again following a circuit-breaker lockdown.

-Deputy First Minister Michelle O’Neill said the decision was “difficult but right”, while the hospitality sector is seeking assurances from Stormont that it can reopen on December 11.
+Deputy First Minister Michelle O’Neill said the decision on further restrictions was “difficult but right”, while the hospitality sector is seeking assurances from Stormont that it can reopen on December 11.

 – Wales